JanHerca/urantiapedia/output/wikijs/en/article/Gary_Deinstadt/Religion_of_One_Luz_y_Vida.md

 We will continue to make the mistake of revealing too much or too little if we do not learn more about the religious experiences and religious backgrounds of our fellow human beings.
 It takes much more than just knowing what they believe.
 You need a greater awareness of each other's religious base before you can try to build on it.
 It is also important to keep in mind that the person you are revealing something to has just as much to give to them, as much as you have to give to them.
 Don't make the mistake of thinking that you have something more to offer than him or her.
 This attitude can lead to an exaggerated sense of self and make it difficult to get where others are.
 When we get to where others really are, we can better understand what they really need, rather than giving them what we think they need.
 Within the act of giving, helping or teaching, live the opportunity for new growth.
 In learning we discover, and isn't it interesting what follows each discovery?
 What follows is the understanding of how much remains to be learned.
 Learning more creates the opportunity to give more, and who understood us and gave us more than Jesus?

 > _As they thus tarried before embarking on their active public preaching, Jesus and the seven spent two evenings each week at the synagogue in the study of the Hebrew scriptures.
 In later years after seasons of intense public work, the apostles looked back upon these four months as the most precious and profitable of all their association with the Master.
 Jesus taught these men all they could assimilate.
 He did not make the mistake of overteaching them.
-He did not precipitate confusion by the presentation of truth too far beyond their capacity to comprehend._ ([UB 137:7.14](/en/The_Urantia_Book/137#p7_14))
+He did not precipitate confusion by the presentation of truth too far beyond their capacity to comprehend._ (<a id="a116_568"></a>[UB 137:7.14](/en/The_Urantia_Book/137#p7_14))

 One of the best ways we can reveal ourselves to others is to become one of them, just like Melchizedek, Adam and Eve, and Jesus did.
 Of course it's a little different for us, but the principle is the same.
 In a way, isn't what the authors strove to do with the Urantia Papers get us to where we were?

 > _Ordinary people listened to Jesus with pleasure, and they will respond again to the presentation of his sincere human life of consecrated religious motivation, if these truths are proclaimed again in the world.
-People listened to him with pleasure because he was one of them, an unassuming layman; the greatest religious instructor in the world was actually a layman._ [UB 196:1.4](/en/The_Urantia_Book/196#p1_4)
+People listened to him with pleasure because he was one of them, an unassuming layman; the greatest religious instructor in the world was actually a layman._ <a id="a120_372"></a>[UB 196:1.4](/en/The_Urantia_Book/196#p1_4)
 >
 > _The Master then proceeded to warn his listeners against maintaining the idea that all the old teachings had to be totally replaced by the new doctrines.
 Jesus said: “What is ancient, but also *true*, must remain.
 In the same way, what is new, but false, must be rejected.
 Have the faith and courage to accept what is new and also true.
 Remember that it is written: 'Do not abandon an old friend, because the new one is not comparable to him.
-A new friend is like new wine; if it grows old, you will drink it with joy.’”_ [UB 147:7.3](/en/The_Urantia_Book/147#p7_3)
+A new friend is like new wine; if it grows old, you will drink it with joy.’”_ <a id="a122_524"></a>[UB 147:7.3](/en/The_Urantia_Book/147#p7_3)

 Revelation is everywhere, and you don't have to dig far to find it!
 The religions of the world continually inspire and motivate.
 They all ask us to seek God, to seek perfection.
 They all ask us to practice the “golden rule.”
 They continue to provide fertile ground for the final fruits of future revelation, fertile enough for the fifth epochal revelation to take root.
 For example: